How to Create an Information Board for Your School: Traditional vs. On-Display

 Having a decorative bulletin board can be fun, especially when you involve holiday themes.
 But for functionality, nothing beats digital signage.
 Plus, you can still add themes and create your own custom content.

-In your informational boards, don’t let things get piled up one onto another.
+In your information boards, don’t let things get piled up one onto another.
 It’s tempting to simply add on one more piece, or even allow students or groups to add their own items, but if the result will be a cluttered mess then it’s better not to.
 Keeping things orderly will help people to make sense of what’s there.

 Finally, don’t forget about ADA guidelines when crafting your informational boards.
 Not only is being ADA compliant required by law, it’ll make your school a more inclusive and welcoming environment.

-The Benefits of Going Digital
+Information Display Board: Benefits of Going Digital

 If you’re still using pin-up boards or any other form of static bulletin board, you’re leaving much to be desired from your medium.
 Digital signage empowers you to do so much more, including the use of video content, which is far more engaging.